Online Campus - Application Review Process

 Step 3: Academic Readiness Assessment

 An academic readiness assessment is an exceptionally important part of the application process.
-Students who meet or exceed the published Qualification Criteria will complete assessment activities online through our learning management system, Blackboard.
+Students who meet or exceed the published Eligibility Criteria will complete assessment activities online through our learning management system, Blackboard.
 Students will also participate in scheduled live discussions and lessons with instructors and other applicants during the testing window.
 Students meet with an Academy staff member for a 10-15-minute conversation about their goals and interests.
 Parents also meet with an Academy staff member for a 20-30-minute, casual conversation about the type of educational experiences they are seeking for the applicant and to ask questions in a one-on-one setting.
 These conversations and the live discussions will be held in Zoom (web-conferencing software).

 Assessments run Thursday through Sunday.
 On Thursday afternoon student applicants read and answer questions on a short story, participate in a live discussion, and write a short essay.
 On Friday afternoon (noon - 4:00pm PT) applicants participate in a small group writing workshop where they receive feedback on and revise their essays.
 They will also meet for their student interviews during this time.
 Objective assessments in mathematics, critical reading, science reasoning, and online learning readiness must be completed no later than 11:59pm on Sunday of the four-day assessment window.
 Parents will be given a link to select an interview slot during the week of assessment.